WSU-4110/Uni-Plan/README.md

 - Registered plan workflow
   - Persists current registration in a reserved plan name: `__registered__`
 - Quick Planner generation
-  - Builds conflict-free schedule combinations from selected course groups
+  - **Group selection**: search results are grouped by course code; selecting a group means "I need this course — any section is fine."
+The planner computes the cartesian product of all selected groups (one section per group) and discards every combination that has a time conflict, returning only valid, conflict-free schedules.
-  - Supports preferences like Friday off and no morning classes
+  - Supports preferences like Friday off and no morning classes (before 10 AM)
   - Supports side-by-side comparison for two generated plans
 - PDF export
   - Exports schedule grid + selected courses into a downloadable PDF